google/docsy/userguide/content/en/docs/Gruppo-5/_index.md

 ## Our Team !

--The Self-Care Group is composed by:
+The Self-Care Group is composed by:

 * Gianpaolo Grandis
 * Andrea Samuele Battaglia